 This moving video reminds us that entire nations can choose a healthier environment and still feed their people.

 Spanish with English subtitles.
 Inquire about Spanish version without subtitles.

-Reviews & Awards“The Greening of Cuba is a testament to the spirit of the Cuban people, and is of interest to farmers, gardeners, and all those who care about the future of the earth and of humankind.
+Reviews and Festivals“The Greening of Cuba is a testament to the spirit of the Cuban people, and is of interest to farmers, gardeners, and all those who care about the future of the earth and of humankind.
 It celebrates the unbending will, creative ingenuity, and infectious spirit of the Cubanos, and the strength of their resistance.

 This video shows that…Cubans undertook the largest conversion to organic agriculture ever attempted, and they have carried it with remarkable success…The Greening of Cuba allows farmers, young people, agronomists, urban gardeners, oxen-handlers and campesinos in the countryside to tell us in their own words (and music) and to show us how thy accomplished this…This video is a valuable tool for engaging people in the dialogue and struggle, and in sparking our imaginations and warming our hearts to find solutions.”

 -Avon Leekley, Journal of Anti-Racist Action, Research & Education